 Social Imprints Celebrates Women's History Month

-In March it’s time to celebrate women’s history month.
-To help you choose the perfect branded product to celebrate women’s contributions to history, culture and society, we are featuring some of our favorite products from five women-owned promotional product companies.
+In March, it’s time to celebrate women’s history month.
+To help you choose the perfect branded merchandise to celebrate women’s contributions to history, culture, and society, we are featuring some of our favorite products from five women-owned promotional product companies.
 These companies are also great corporate citizens that support many wonderful initiatives in the community.

 Love Bottles is 100% USA sourced and manufactured!
 The glass is made by Owens-Illinois in the small town of Crenshaw, PA where many of the residents work at the glass company.
 The ceramic lids are handcrafted by artisans in the Chicago area.
 The bottles require almost 100 touches and the employees affectionately refer to the bottle as their babies.
 The food grade silicone seal and stainless-steel wire ensure that the bottles will never leak.
 Each bottle is created to provide you with an amazing drinking experience that you can feel good about.

 Tweak and Twine’s female lead team have backgrounds in design, event planning, logistics, graphic design, coding and marketing.